 The BaFin trio demonstrated this on April 13, 2021 in a dramatic and almost theatrical way in the Bundestag Europe-Hall.
-Here the worried and stressed department head, who nobody really wanted to listen to, there the unreflective manager who seemed more interested in BaFin's outer environment than in real financial supervision, here the captain, who does things but doesn't necessarily have to do them, "in between political mandate and legal requirements”, Hufeld said, “there are a million of possibilities”.
+Here the worried and stressed department head, who nobody really wanted to listen to.
+There the unreflective manager, who seemed more interested in BaFin's outer environment than in real financial supervision.
+Over all the captain, who does things but does not necessarily have to do them.
+"In between political mandate and legal requirements, there are a million of possibilities” according to Hufeld.

 The questions regarding further criminal prosecutions seem to be emerging, now that the Wirecard investigation is slowly coming to an end.
 One would almost be tempted to be grateful to Marsalek, for what has been uncovered through his behavior in Germany, and also around the world.
 Berlin on April 13th demonstrated once again that the organizational whole of institutions and enterprises had almost entirely been replaced by unintelligent software, email inboxes and quick meetings, in which the employees individual peculiarities increasingly dominate the entire work environment.
 The result is what psychologists call cognitive dissonance: a self-contained reality of the individual that is amplified like in an echo chamber, and which is in stark contradiction to the true and unescapeable external reality; against which the unconscious tries to protect itself from: